twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

 ### Same domain with proxy and full React XHR
 There's 2 scenarios here:

-- If React SPA stays a static page, then you're starting to interact with `django-allauth` as an AJAX entity without CSRF somehow
+- If React SPA stays a static page, then you're starting to interact with `django-allauth` as an AJAX entity (leveraging CSRF non-HttpOnly cookie)
-    - Since CSRF tokens can only be rendered by Django, which a static page isn't
-    - This requires removing some safeguards (e.g. disable support for any non-JSON form data), and being certain that nobody re-enables them (read as put some `assert` + strong explanations/language)
-        - Admittedly, disabling CSRF for authentication pages prob isn't the end of the world since I can't imagine what could be done maliciously
-        - but this is again one of those "defense in depth" examples
-    - Then all the endpoints + cookie setting should continue to work
+    - This requires something to touch the `/auth` URL via AJAX first to ensure a cookie, but that's easily done
+        - e.g. `useCsrfCookie()`: Sees if no cookie -> runs `async/await fetch('/auth/login' or build something lighter)` -> reads/returns cookie
-    - This setup also leads to headaches for things like handling email verification, since that's a request at page load, in addition to other requests - but it blocks the UI
+    - Once that's done, it still might be tricky to build all the pages + deal with edge cases like mandatory email verification, since that'd be a request at page load (hopefully done in parallel with other requests)
-- Alternatively, you make Django host React for these pages + React picks up the CSRF token from the rendered page
-    - In these scenarios, the flow should work as above (e.g. cookie setting and all)
-    - Though there's complexity for things like handling password reset tokens
     - In this case, be sure to use `#token=foo` instead of `?token=foo` to avoid leaking to HTTP referrer with third party scripts
+- Alternatively, you make Django host React for these pages + React gets the CSRF cookie for free when rendering the page
+    - In these scenarios, the flow should work as above (e.g. cookie setting and all) but it leads to headaches with the development web server (e.g. websockets, dynamic bundle hashes)
+    - The rest of the points from the React SPA version hold

+### Different domain with full React XHR
+This will not work because there's no way for React to get the CSRF cookie or rendered HTML.

+Maybe there's some hack/workaround with a callback URL/endpoint but that's likely opening the door for further security issues.

 ### Recap
 - Django hosting `django-allauth` + styling similarly is the sanest path to develop on